soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 So how do we represent our markup language using Haskell?

-Previously, in our HTML builder library, we used `newtype`s to differentiate between HTML documents, structures and titles, but we didn't really need to differentiate between different kinds of structures such as paragraphs and headings, not without parsing the data at least.
+Previously, in our HTML builder library, we used `newtype`s to differentiate between HTML documents, structures, and titles, but we didn't really need to differentiate between different kinds of structures, such as paragraphs and headings, not without parsing the data, at least.

 In this case, we have a list of structures, and each structure could be one of a few specific options (a paragraph, a heading, a list, etc.), and we want to be able to know which structure is which so we can easily convert it into the equivalent HTML representation.

-For that, we have `data` definitions. `data` gives us the ability to create custom types by grouping multiple types together and having alternative structures.
-Think of them as combination of both structs and enums.
+For that, we have `data` definitions.
+Using `data` we can create custom types by grouping multiple types together and having alternative structures.
+Think of them as a combination of both structs and enums.

 `data` declarations look like this: